ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 There is one or more blank lines at the end of a value (MAPPING_SOURCE and MAPPING_CITATION) separating it from the next item.

+NOTE:
+It is not strictly necessary that all of the fields in the new source template be listed as destinations (right hand) in the mappings, however, in order to repair sources and citations that are missing fields, that field must appear as a destination.
+So, best practice is to list all the fields as destinations, as was done above.

 ==========-
 STEP 4		Option CHECK_MAPPING_DETAILS = on